PyConTH/www/site/pages/code-war.rst

 2. Any programming language you want as long it an your IDE has a large font size.
 3. Teams are min 3 people, max 5.
 Don’t have a team?
 We will find one for you.
 4. Qualification round (7pm sharp).
 First 8 correct submissions are in.
-5. Head to head knockout rounds to determine the final winner.
+5. Head-to-head knockout rounds to determine the final winner.
-6. To win a team has to have the answer on screen, generated from code, and announce it as the answer.
+6. To win, a team has to have the answer on screen, generated from code, and announce it as the answer.
-7. After 20min the judge can award the win on points, decide to extend or by decide to call a dance-off tie breaker.
-Judges decision is final.
+7. After 20 minutes the judge can:
+   - award the win on points,
+   - decide to extend, or
+   - decide to call a dance-off as tie-breaker.

+The judge's decision is final.

 Location
 =========